glenvj-j/Expedia-Hotel-Promotion-Optimization/README.md

 Each row in the dataset represents a user session with hotel search behavior, capturing a wide array of user and property-level features.

+Total data row is 9 Million and column 53

 ---

 ## 🎯 2.
 Problem Statement